 You may also consider the possibility that you won't be able to keep up with your rental business for the rest of your life.
 This is less of a concern if there are good property management companies in the area.
 But even then, there will be plenty of day-to-day decisions that only you, the owner, can make.
 You may consider modeling a scenario where you sell your rental property when you reach a certain age and add the proceeds to your regular savings.

 If you consider renting out a part of your own residence, then also consider a stop date for your rental income.
 Even if you luck out with one great renter after another, there will still be considerable amount of work and inconvenience to you.
-It's worth knowing what would happen if you stop receiving that rental income five or ten years into retirement or until you pay off your mortgage.
+It's worth knowing what would happen if you stop receiving that rental income five or ten years into retirement or when you pay off your mortgage.

 There are many reasons this can happen.
 Maybe you bought your first home late into your career because home prices in your area were prohibitively high.
 You started a family and bought a home relatively late in life.
 You refinanced your home during the record low interest rates following the 2008/09 financial crisis or the 2020/21 COVID-19 pandemic.